 The pilot knows what he’s doing, I remind myself.
 Sure, it may seem like our tiny plane is uncomfortably close to the mountain, but we’re actually a safe distance away.

-This time, we’re right in the heart of the mountain range.
-I’m here in Canada’s Kluane National Park, a massive park in southern Yukon that stretches all the way to the Alaska border.
+We’re right in the heart of the mountain range.
+I’m flightseeing in Kluane National Park, a massive park in southern Yukon, Canada that stretches all the way to the Alaska border.
 And the pilot is flying between the mountain peaks, giving us a chance to see them from very close range.

 The aircraft has room for just the four of us, making it the smallest plane I’ve ever flown in.
 My mind is racing as we weave in and out of majestic, snow-covered peaks.
 I’m nervous about being in such a small plane, feeling the winds whip against the aircraft.

 I’m awestruck at the views and amazed that these mountaintops are the same elevation as our plane.
 And I feel fortunate that I’m getting to have this Kluane flightseeing experience.

 How do you get to Kluane National Park?
 How much is a flightseeing tour and how long does it last?
 Which companies offer Kluane flightseeing?
 Let’s dive in to all these questions as I share a bunch of photos from my own experience.

 The park goes all the way to American border, where it meets Alaska’s Wrangell-St. Elias National Park.
 It also runs to the border of British Columbia, where it meets Tatshenshini-Alsek Provincial Park, which in turn connects with Alaska’s Glacier Bay National Park.